ryandaepark/PstClock/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is my first attempt at front-end development using React.js.
+This is my first front-end project using React.js.
 This project creates a simple PST clock that works real time.

 ### Built With